sparkartgroup-archive/sparkart.js/README.md

 ##### load

-Triggered after the fanclub has finished loading its initial set of data.
+Triggered after the fanclub has finished loading its initial set of data and rendered the first set of widgets.
 Properties like **customer** are only available at this point.

 ```javascript
 fanclub.on( 'load', function(){